We have this argument all the time in the newsroom – that's why notebooks will never go out of fashion.

 has anyone ever had a musician record a song dissing them after giving a negative review?

-― free the charmless but occasionally brilliant Dom Passantino (history mayne), Tuesday, 12 January 2010 17:42 (seven years ago) Permalink
+― free the charmless but occasionally brilliant Dom Passantino (history mayne), Tuesday, 12 January 2010 17:42 (eight years ago) Permalink

 Lemmy's a straight shooter.
 I think you can take him at face value.